 Step one: know which world you're operating in

-That last point is where employers get surprised: employees are told telehealth is part of the benefit, but the administrative plumbing may treat it as a separate channel with separate rules and limited visibility.
+That last point?
+That's where employers get surprised: employees are told telehealth is part of the benefit, but the administrative plumbing may treat it as a separate channel with separate rules and limited visibility.

 Why "perfectly coded" telehealth claims still get denied